dereuromark/cakephp-dto/README.md

 Live examples in the Sandbox: [Github Demo](https://sandbox.dereuromark.de/sandbox/dto-examples/github).

-See [Examples](docs/Examples.md) for basic, immutable and complex entity use cases.
+See [Examples](docs/Examples.md) for basic, immutable, mapper, and complex entity use cases.
 The generated demo DTOs of those are in [tests/test_app/src/Dto/](tests/test_app/src/Dto/).

 Note: Param/return types are enabled and strict types disabled by default.